mrciolino/wiki-backup/classes/gondian-artificer.md

 **Gondian Master:** You have achieved ultimate mastery as a Bazzdos-style Gondian Warforged, integrating multiple disciplines into your living design. **Select 2 more upgrades**, respecting the same rules as above.
 At this point you should have 6 total upgrades.

-**Community Buildings**: You can now construct an **Integrated Metropolis** that combines all three infrastructure types, providing community-wide benefits to all constructs and allies within a 1-mile radius and supporting populations of 10,000+ beings.
+**Community Buildings**: You can now construct an **Gondian Core** that combines all three infrastructure types, providing community-wide benefits to all constructs and allies within a 1-mile radius and supporting populations of 10,000+ beings.

 # 🏛️ Community Buildings
 As your skills advance, you can construct Community Buildings, large-scale structures that enhance towns or strongholds with path-specific benefits.
 Only **one building per Specialized Integration may be active**, with the Gondian Core as the ultimate fusion of all systems.
 Each requires time, labor, materials, and 5 successful checks above the listed DC; failed rolls add 10% to both time and cost per failure. (e.g., if it takes 7 Arcana checks to get 5 above an Arcana DC 15, time and cost increase by 20%).
 These buildings must be staffed full time by **at least 2 skilled artisans** each for their effects to be active.